salimzhulkhrni/Remote-Build-Server/README.md

 Step 6:
 --------
 Click on the ‘Build’ button.
-All the test requests will be built and the result of each of the test requests will be displayed in the corresponding child process.
+All the test requests will be built and the result of each of the test requests will be displayed in the corresponding child process's console window.

 Step 7:
 --------